 Real-time content.
 Scott invented the term newsjacking to describe what happens when you inject your ideas into a breaking story.
 "When something happens, you have an opportunity to put out content today, right now."
 If your company works in data security and a major breach just hit the news, that is your moment.
 "Not tomorrow, not two hours from now.
 Right now is the time to talk."
 That kind of content gets surfaced by AI engines precisely because it's timely and specific.

 Grokopedia.
 Grok's AI-generated encyclopedia has a "Suggest an Article" button.
 Unlike Wikipedia, which relies on human editors and is notoriously difficult to get into, Grokopedia lets anyone with genuine expertise submit a topic, cite themselves as a source, and often get an article generated.
 Scott has done it for each of his books.
-"It's a backdoor," he said, and one most marketers haven't found yet.
+"It's an interesting backdoor content way to get in there," he said, and one most marketers haven't found yet.

 The Middle Layer Is Going Away

 Scott was direct about what AI means for marketing org structure.
-For decades, marketing departments had three tiers: strategists at the top, doers at the bottom, and a large middle layer whose job was to translate strategy into execution.
+For decades, departments had three tiers: strategists at the top, doers at the bottom, and a large middle layer translating between them.

 "That middle layer is going away."

-AI handles the translation now.
-Reporting, analysis, routing strategy to execution, much of that can be technology-driven.
 "Either you're a strategy person or you're a doer person."
 The same applies at agencies.
-The people who sat between client and agency, managing reporting and communication, will shrink significantly.
+The people who sat between client and agency will shrink.
 Some of those roles may disappear entirely.

 "Think about how your marketing department can run using artificial intelligence to transform an organization.
 That strategy translates directly through technology to the people who need to execute."